Home Art Artists Museums Schools Library

 OVERVIEW

-Serusier dreamed of a future elect brotherhood composed solely of dedicated artists enamoured of goodness and beauty who imbued their work with that indefinable character he regarded as Nabist. ...
-The Nabis were serious in their desire for a spiritual fraternity drawn together around the precious jewel of a new idea ....
-Their. rather bantering acceptance of contemporary reality-its crazes, the gamut of culture from Paris street to cosy bourgeoisie- ran side by side with a desire for purity,3„4at its most evident in their technique of elucidation and simplification and in their break with Impressionism.
-The movement and its outstandingly powerful personalities-Maurice Denis, Vuillard, Bonnard and Maillol-created a very rich and subtle movement in the history of French art."
+Sérusier dreamed of a future elect brotherhood composed solely of dedicated artists enamored of goodness and beauty, who imbued their work with that indefinable character he regarded as Nabist.
+The Nabis were serious in their desire for a spiritual fraternity drawn together around the precious jewel of a new idea.
+Their rather bantering acceptance of contemporary reality—its crazes, the gamut of culture from Paris street to cozy bourgeoisie—ran side by side with a desire for purity, most evident in their technique of elucidation and simplification and in their break with Impressionism.
+The movement and its outstandingly powerful personalities—Maurice Denis, Vuillard, Bonnard, and Maillol—created a very rich and subtle chapter in the history of French art.

 HISTORY

-“Nabi” is a Hebrew word meaning “prophet”.
-The Nabis used the term, suggested to them by the poet J. Lahor, to identify themselves , for most of them boasted the prophetic attribute of a beard, short and fringed in Bonnard’s case , while Denis had a fair one , Vuillard a generous growth, and Serusier a blazing red one.
-The term also flattered their esoteric outlook, both literarily (Symbolism) and mystico-religious (the Rosicrucians), so typical of the generation which fought naturalism by concentration on exceptions to the rule and affecting to divide society into “artists” and “bourgeois”.
+“Nabi” is a Hebrew word meaning “prophet.”
+The Nabis used the term, suggested to them by the poet J. Lahor, to identify themselves, for most of them boasted the prophetic attribute of a beard—short and fringed in Bonnard’s case, while Denis had a fair one, Vuillard a generous growth, and Sérusier a blazing red one.
+The term also flattered their esoteric outlook, both literarily (Symbolism) and mystico-religiously (the Rosicrucians), which was typical of the generation that fought naturalism by concentrating on exceptions to the rule and affecting to divide society into “artists” and “bourgeois.”

-At any rate, the Nabis intended to sound the knell of official art and begin a new epoch, but not by resorting to destructive methods : on the contrary , their epoch-making methods were to be muted and subtle insidious and tender , subversive and mischievous.
-As a group the Nabis were neither prophets of woe nor unapproachable pariahs.
-They ways parted later but left their friendships and companionships intact.
-They accepted life and society came to accept them.
-With the exception of Vallotton perhaps, these bold innovations enjoyed happy artistic careers.
-The Nabis’ nucleus was formed of the Academie Julian, which provided places for those pupils whom the Ecole des beaux-arts could not take.
-Bonnard , Denis, Ranson, Ibels, and Serusier studied at the former.
-Serusier had set up his easel at Pont-Aven one autumn day in 1888 and it was there, in the Bois d’Amour , that he met Gauguin who delivered to the spot a brief but shattering lecture: “That tree there is green isn’t it?
-Well then, use the loveliest green on your palette.
-And that shadow, almost blue?
-Paint it as blue as possible.”
-Whereupon as the legend goes, Serusier painted on the list of a cigar box “a crude landscape, synthetically composed of violet, vermillion, Veronese green and other pure colours squeezed straight from the tube without being mixed with white”.
-This, according to Denis , was the famous “talisman” which revealed to these serious and cultivated young painters artistic principals which became paramount.
+At any rate, the Nabis intended to sound the knell of official art and begin a new epoch, but not by resorting to destructive methods; on the contrary, their epoch-making methods were to be muted, subtle, insidious, tender, subversive, and mischievous.
+As a group, the Nabis were neither prophets of woe nor unapproachable pariahs.
+Their paths parted later, but they left their friendships and companionships intact.
+They accepted life, and society came to accept them.
+With the exception of Vallotton, perhaps, these bold innovations enjoyed happy artistic careers.
+The Nabis’ nucleus was formed at the Académie Julian, which provided spots for those pupils whom the École des Beaux-Arts could not accommodate.
+Bonnard, Denis, Ranson, Ibels, and Sérusier studied at the former.

-To the marvellous aesthetic creed which Serusier elaborated by working for a while at Le Pouldu with Gauguin, there quickly rallied several deserters from the Ecole des Beaux-arts: Roussel, Vuillard and Piot.
-The last recruits were Maillol then a painter, Felix Vallotton and the Dutch painter Verkade.
-Such was the total manpower of the Nabist movement.
-At that time it seemed that official art annulled the bond between style and ideal , for true style is inextricable from an artist’s personal vision and is diametrically opposed to all stereotyping.
-Conventional painting had become trapped into the status of consumer goods for a society whose demands reflected its own mediocrity and moral strictures (edifying scenes), licentious anecdotes (both historical and ribald) and covetousness.
-Denis postulated that a picture , taken at face value and seen in terms of its own particular properties , can express an artist’s sensibility as perfectly as music or poetry.
-This standpoint was important to Denis so he formulated what he called the theory of equivalents.
-“In place of the idea of ‘nature as seen through the individual temperament’ we have substituted the theory of equivalents and symbols: we contend that in an artist’s imagination, the emotions or states of mind aroused by any spectacle become signs or plastic equivalents capable of reproducing those emotions or states of mind , and that it is not necessary to supply a copy of the original spectacle; also that there should be an objective harmony corresponding to every state of sensibility and capable of expressing it.”
+Denis postulated that a picture, taken at face value and seen in terms of its own particular properties, can express an artist’s sensibility as perfectly as music or poetry.
+This standpoint was important to Denis, so he formulated what he called the theory of equivalents: “In place of the idea of ‘nature as seen through the individual temperament,’ we have substituted the theory of equivalents and symbols.
+We contend that in an artist’s imagination, the emotions or states of mind aroused by any spectacle become signs or plastic equivalents capable of reproducing those emotions or states of mind, and that it is not necessary to supply a copy of the original spectacle; also that there should be an objective harmony corresponding to every state of sensibility and capable of expressing it.”

-Yet Nabist painting must not be confused with Gauguin’s: their refined manner, though parallel to primitivism in a speculative and indirect way , never shared Gauguin’s robust monumentality.
-Yet another and almost as persuasive a lesson aroused their interest; Japanese art.
-In April 1890 an exhibition of Japanese art was opened at the Ecole des beaux-arts: the Nabis visited it eagerly.
-Two other contemporary masters also attracted them: Odilon Redon (as a spiritual master) and Cezanne (aesthetic lucidity of his works).
-Despite various individual inclinations discernible right frim he start, the main tastes they had in common kept the group together until about 1900; after that each member followed his own path which in some cases , led far beyond original Nabist conceptions.
-They exhibited as a group from 1891 to3„41896 at the Galerie de Le Barc de Bouteville, Ambroise Vollard, Durand-Ruel and Bernheim Jeune.
-Their work was also displayed at the Salon des Independants, at the Nationale des Beaux-Arts, and at Les XX in Brussels.
+Yet Nabist painting must not be confused with Gauguin’s; their refined manner, though parallel to primitivism in a speculative and indirect way, never shared Gauguin’s robust monumentality.
+An almost equally persuasive lesson that aroused their interest was Japanese art.
+In April 1890, an exhibition of Japanese art opened at the École des Beaux-Arts, which the Nabis visited eagerly.
+Two other contemporary masters also attracted them: Odilon Redon (as a spiritual master) and Cézanne (for the aesthetic lucidity of his works).
+Despite various individual inclinations discernible right from the start, the main tastes they had in common kept the group together until about 1900; after that, each member followed his own path, which in some cases led far beyond original Nabist conceptions.
+They exhibited as a group from 1891 to 1896 at the Galerie de Le Barc de Bouteville, Ambroise Vollard, Durand-Ruel, and Bernheim Jeune.
+Their work was also displayed at the Salon des Independants, at the Salon National des Beaux-Arts, and at Les XX in Brussels.

 CHRONOLOGY